phuonglh/vlp/README.md

 1. `tok`: tokenizer, which implements a rule-based word segmentation approach;
 2. `tag`: tagger, which implements a conditional Markov model for sequence tagging;
-3. `ner`: named entity recognizer, which implements a bidirectional conditional Markov model for sequence tagging;
+3. `ner`: named entity recognizer, which implements a bidirectional conditional Markov model, and a bidirectional neural network model;
 4. `tdp`: dependency parser, which implements a transition-based dependency parsing approach;
-5. `tpm`: topic modeling, which implements a Latent Dirichlet Allocation model;
+5. `tpm`: topic modeling, which implements a Latent Dirichlet Allocation (LDA) model;
 6. `tcl`: text classifier, which implements a feed-forward neural network model for text classification;
 7. `vdr`: diacritics restorer, which implements a conditional Markov model to recover diacritics for non-accented Vietnamese text;
 8. `vdg`: diacritics generator, which implements 3 RNN-based models to recover diacritics for non-accented Vietnamese text;
 9. `zoo`: text classifier, which implements deep learning based models for text classification, including CNN, LSTM and GRU architectures;
+10. `nli`: natural language inference, which implements a number of methods, including transformers-based (BERT) models.

 ## 1. Tokenizer